LED High Bays Lighting Guide

 Just where your application falls in that range depends on a few additional factors—for example, what your space is used for.
 Retail and manufacturing require brighter light at ground level than warehouse and recreation, for instance, and straight-up storage requires even less.
 Additionally, the size of your space and the color of your walls will affect your light choices.

 Our lighting team has assisted with countless LED high bay lighting projects, from gymnasiums to warehouses, from equestrian arenas to airplane hangars, and much more.
-Call (215-355-7200), email (firstname.lastname@example.org), or hit up our Live Chat.
+Call (215-355-7200), email (email@example.com), or hit up our Live Chat.
 With just a few questions we can tell you what lumens to look for in your new high bay LED lighting.
 Getting this right will save you from overspending on too much light or, worse, installing inadequate lighting you'll have to supplement later.
+Plus, we can assist you with motion sensors, lighting controllers, and other long-terms ways to save the most on energy—and energy costs.

 How far apart should LED high bays be installed?